ng-alain/delon/packages/abc/xlsx/index.en-US.md

 yarn add file-saver
 ```

 The sheetjs script file takes the form of lazy loading.
-Allows you to specify a CDN URL in `NaXlsxModule.forRoot({})` module.
+Allows you to specify a CDN URL in `XlsxModule.forRoot({})` module.
 The default is `//cdn.bootcss.com/xlsx/0.12.13/xlsx.full.min.js`.

 ## API